 If someone opened up accounts in my name without my permission, is this identity theft?

-Maybe.
-If anyone (even a spouse, family member, boyfriend or girlfriend) uses your personal information to open up an account in your name without your permission, this could be considered identify theft.
+If anyone, including a spouse, family member, or intimate partner, uses your personal information to open up an account in your name without your permission, this could be considered identify theft.
 Some examples of personal information that someone might use are your Social Security number, credit card and banking account numbers, usernames, passwords, and patient records.
-Fraudulent (dishonest) uses of this information may include opening new credit accounts, taking out loans, stealing money from financial accounts or using available credit.*
+Fraudulent uses of this information may include opening new credit accounts, taking out loans, stealing money from financial accounts or using available credit.1

-To read more about steps you can take if you think you have been the victim of identity theft, visit the Federal Trade Commission website on identity theft.
+You can also report identity theft to the police or through the Federal Trade Commission website on identity theft or by calling 1-877-ID-THEFT (438-4338).
+To read more about steps you can take if you think you have been the victim of identity theft, visit the federal government’s website.